gruehle/exclude-folders/README.md

 }
 ```

+You can use shell glob expansion, like `?`, `*` or `**`

+Those globs is similar to the gitignore ones.
+So, if pattern starts with `/`,
+it matches file names from project root.

 Incompatibilities with previous version
 ------------------------

-Extension code is rewritten, so you need to migrate your changes on your own.
+1. Extension code is rewritten, so you need to migrate your changes on your own.

-In current version there is no way to declare case insensitive rules.
+2. In current version there is no way to declare case insensitive rules.